EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 EMDR focuses on dealing with traumatic memories using rapid eye movements or similar techniques.
 It tries to get to the bottom of distress by working on traumatic memories.
 This helps individuals move past their negative feelings about those events.

-CBT, however, works on changing harmful thought patterns and behaviors.
+CBT, however, works on changing harmful thought patterns and behaviours.
 It helps people change the way they think and react to reduce their anxiety.
 By doing so, CBT helps them find better ways to cope and think more positively.

-Studies show that both EMDR and CBT effectively improve lives of people with mental health problems.
+Studies show that both EMDR and CBT effectively improve the lives of people with mental health problems.
 They are both good options for treatment, proving EMDR is as effective as CBT.

 “EMDR therapy and Cognitive-Behavioral Therapy (CBT) tackle anxiety and mental health differently.
 EMDR focuses on dealing with past traumas, while CBT aims to change negative thinking patterns.”